A Generalization of Lifting Non-proper Tropical Intersections: Introduction

 \subsection{Acknowledgements}

-The author would like to thank Brian Osserman for introducing this problem and for many helpful suggestions.
-The author would also like to thank Sam Payne for pointing out the key point in Theorem \ref{introduction theorem 3} above, and thank Johannes Rau for making the author aware of Meyer's paper \cite{meyer2011intersection}.
+I would like to thank Brian Osserman for introducing this problem and for many helpful suggestions.
+I would also like to thank Sam Payne for pointing out the key point in Theorem \ref{introduction theorem 3} above, and thank Johannes Rau for making the author aware of Meyer's paper \cite{meyer2011intersection}.
+Moreover, I would like to thank the referee for carefully reading the manuscript and for the suggestions about revising.